-LiveCap:

-Real-time Human Performance Capture from Monocular Video
+LiveCap: Real-Time Human Performance Capture From Monocular Video

-MARC HABERMANN, Max Planck Institute for Informatics WEIPENG XU, Max Planck Institute for Informatics MICHAEL ZOLLHÖFER, Stanford University GERARD PONS-MOLL, Max Planck Institute for Informatics CHRISTIAN THEOBALT, Max Planck Institute for Informatics
+MARC HABERMANN and WEIPENG XU, Max Planck Institute for Informatics MICHAEL ZOLLHÖFER, Stanford University GERARD PONS-MOLL and CHRISTIAN THEOBALT, Max Planck Institute for Informatics

 Fig. 1.
 We propose the first real-time human performance capture approach that reconstructs dense, space-time coherent deforming geometry of people in their loose everyday clothing from just a single monocular RGB stream, e.g., captured by a webcam.